 - Rental of premises for an auxiliary data center.

-- Monthly maintenance costs: power supply, HVAC (intended for equipment cooling), Internet access.
+- Monthly maintenance costs include power supply, HVAC (intended for cooling equipment), and Internet access.

 - Purchase or lease of hardware: servers, storage, networking equipment.

-- Employee salaries and their travel expenses for servicing the auxiliary data center.
+- Employee salaries and travel expenses for servicing the auxiliary data center.

 2. Ease of use

-As you already know, building and maintaining your own disaster recovery site can be both too complex and costly.
-The same holds true for configuration and testing backup and recovery processes, too.
-By getting rid of all of this infrastructure on your side and getting access to a dashboard that automates most of the functions and tools included in the DRaaS solution, you can forget about high administrative and maintenance requirements.
+As you already know, building and maintaining your disaster recovery site can be too complex and costly.
+The same holds for configuration and testing backup and recovery processes, too.
+You can forget about high administrative and maintenance requirements by getting rid of all of this infrastructure on your side and getting access to a dashboard that automates most of the functions and tools included in the DRaaS solution.

 3. Frequent backup and quick recovery

-DRaaS automatically backs up data to the cloud with some degree of frequency and recovers the backup data in case of an emergency.
-Backup frequency and recovery speed are defined by RPO (recovery point objective) and RTO (recovery time objective) values accordingly.
+DRaaS automatically backs up data to the cloud with some frequency and recovers the backup data in an emergency.
+RPO (recovery point objective) and RTO (recovery time objective) values accordingly define backup frequency and recovery speed.
 The lower these values, the higher your company’s IT resilience will be.
-On the other hand, you should be aware that close to zero RTO and RPO imply high cost, so you need to find optimal values by figuring out the potential monetary loss due to a system outage.
+On the other hand, you should be aware that close to zero RTO and RPO imply high costs, so you need to find optimal values by figuring out the potential monetary loss due to a system outage.

 4. Data safety and security

-Nowadays, cloud-based service providers employ reliable security protocols, sophisticated encryption, regular and timely security patches to protect their data centers with your data stored within — you’ll never be able to achieve that security level when storing your data on your premises.
-To make your data virtually invulnerable, cloud providers also use such approaches as private clouds and multi-factor authentication protocols.
+Nowadays, cloud-based service providers employ reliable security protocols, sophisticated encryption, and regular and timely security patches to protect their data centers with your data stored within — you’ll never be able to achieve that security level when keeping your data on your premises.
+Cloud providers also use private clouds and multi-factor authentication protocols to make your data virtually invulnerable.

 5. Platform agnosticism

-DRaaS solutions work with different systems, so you can, for instance, run virtual servers with different hypervisors and replicate data between various storage systems and clouds, which makes DRaaS hypervisor-, hardware-, and application-agnostic.
+DRaaS solutions work with different systems, so you can, for instance, run virtual servers with other hypervisors and replicate data between various storage systems and clouds, which makes DRaaS hypervisor-, hardware-, and application-agnostic.

-Again, since Disaster Recovery as a Service is a cloud-based solution, your system will be accessible from any location that has an internet connection.
-In some dire situations (like, say, the coronavirus lockdown) that make your physical office space unavailable, you can still manage your remote servers from literally any location.
+Again, since Disaster Recovery as a Service is a cloud-based solution, your system will be accessible from any location with an internet connection.
+In some dire situations (like the coronavirus lockdown) that make your physical office space unavailable, you can still manage your remote servers from literally any location.

 7. External IT expertise

-As soon as you choose a DRaaS solution, you’ll get help and guidance from field experts employed at disaster recovery service providers — data safety, cloud backup, and disaster recovery is their primary area of expertise.
-If a problem arises, reliable providers will help you overcome it with ease.
+As soon as you choose a DRaaS solution, you’ll get help and guidance from field experts employed at disaster recovery service providers – data safety, cloud backup, and disaster recovery is their primary area of expertise.
+So if a problem arises, reliable providers will help you easily overcome it.
 One more thing is that your in-house specialists don’t necessarily have to be proficient at disaster recovery since your service provider becomes the one who is responsible for hardware-related data protection.

 Disaster Recovery as a Service (DRaaS) vs. Backup as a Service (BaaS)

 Backup as a Service is deemed by many business owners and IT specialists as another great solution that helps minimize the negative impact of an IT disaster.
 However, there’s a significant difference between BaaS and DRaaS, which is often overlooked.
-Simply put, Backup as a Service protects data, while Disaster Recovery as a Service protects applications, data and the whole infrastructure.
+Put, Backup as a Service protects data, while Disaster Recovery as a Service protects applications, data, and the whole infrastructure.
 Thus, BaaS is just a subset of DRaaS with limited functionality.
-DRaaS incorporates compute services so that, in addition to the data backup services, it ensures application continuity.
-Unlike BaaS, DRaaS has features that enable orchestration of failover, failback, and testing.
-BaaS requires more manual interventions and, subsequently, more efforts and IT expertise from your in-house team members to work properly.
+DRaaS incorporates compute services so that it ensures application continuity in addition to the data backup services.
+Unlike BaaS, DRaaS has features that enable the orchestration of failover, failback, and testing.
+BaaS requires more manual interventions and, subsequently, more effort and IT expertise from your in-house team members to work correctly.

-Due to the rising trend in IT disasters and the increasing intolerance from users towards service outages, disaster recovery has become widespread and has proven effective.
-Disaster Recovery as a Service (DRaaS) stands out favorably against other disaster recovery scenarios because it provides access to the essential tools required to maintain business continuity for most organizations, even for those that have a limited budget.
-DRaaS has all the benefits of cloud-based technology: scalability, flexibility, and many others.
+Due to the rising trend in IT disasters and the increasing user intolerance towards service outages, disaster recovery has become widespread and has proven effective.
+Disaster Recovery as a Service (DRaaS) stands out favorably against other disaster recovery scenarios because it provides access to the essential tools required to maintain business continuity for most organizations, even those with a limited budget.
+In addition, DRaaS has all the benefits of cloud-based technology: scalability, flexibility, and many others.